 Check out a couple of our newborn sleep tips…

 1. Create a Relaxing Bedtime Routine

 Make your own bedtime routine with things like a nice warm bath followed by lullabies.
 You could swaddle her right after the bath and before the lullabies.
-You could also incorporate feeding in the mix.
+You could also incorporate feeding into the mix.

-Start the routine at the same hour every night so she gets used to it.
+Start the routine at the same hour every night, so she gets used to it.